CarolineNWU/My-first-carpentry-lesson/_episodes/01-introduction.md

  - color green
   - this is a fruit
 - banana
+ - yellow
+  - this is a fruit
 - oranges
+ - orange
+  - this is a fruit

 you can use `+` for list and it doesn't matter for Jekyli
 + apple